 Challenging stereotypes surrounding disability

 Disability is much more than blue badges.
 The term ‘disability’ is broad and encompasses both visible and non-visible conditions.
-Did you know that in the UK Dyslexia, Diabetes, Sight loss, Hearing loss, Stammer, Anxiety and Depression are all considered disabilities under the Equality Act 2010?
+Did you know that in the UK dyslexia, diabetes, sight loss, hearing loss, speech disorders, anxiety and depression are all considered disabilities under the Equality Act 2010?

 This award aims to challenge the stereotyping of disabled persons by highlighting that each of us is an individual.
 Through photography we celebrate our individuality, allowing others to see the disability as one of many aspects that make up a person’s unique identity.